Sruthisl94/Project1-Excel--Sale-Analysis-/README.md

 ###Project Overview

-This data analysis project focusses on analysing sales data using microsoft excel
+This data analysis project focusses on analysing sales data using microsoft excel.Data Cleaning and Preprocessing: The dataset underwent thorough cleaning and preprocessing within Excel to ensure data quality and consistency.
+-  Pivot Tables and Charts: Utilizing Excel's pivot tables and charting features, we've created visualizations to uncover trends and insights related to different aspects of the dataset.

+-  Sales Analysis Dashboard: The project culminates in a visual dashboard created entirely within Excel.
+This interactive dashboard provides an overview of the sales data and allows users to explore key metrics and trends.

 ### Data Sources
 The primary dataset used for this analysis is the "Bike Sales Data.xlsx".
 The dataset consists of various factors related to customers and their purchasing behavior.